nezaboodka/reactronic/README.md

   - `Isolation.ProlongedTransaction` - both transaction and reaction prolong parent transaction;
   - `Isolation.SeparateTransaction` - always executed as a separate self-sufficient transaction.

-**AsyncCalls** option defines how to handle multiple async calls of the same function:
+**Reentrance** option defines how to handle reentrant calls of the same function:

-  - `AsyncCalls.Prevent` - fail if there is an existing concurrent call;
+  - `Reentrance.Prevented` - fail if there is an existing concurrent call;
-  - `AsyncCalls.Restart` - wait for existing concurrent call and then restart current one;
+  - `Reentrance.RestartLatter` - wait for existing concurrent call and then restart latter one;
-  - `AsyncCalls.Relay` - cancel and supresede existing concurrent call;
+  - `Reentrance.CancelExisting` - cancel existing in favor of latter one;
-  - `AsyncCalls.Allow` - multiple simultaneous calls are allowed.
+  - `Reentrance.Unlimited` - multiple simultaneous calls are allowed.

 **Monitor** option is an object that holds the status of running functions, which it is attached to.
 A single monitor object can be